-Privacy is a key feature of any office design and fitout.
-Over the years, designers have tried to specify partition materials with high acoustic ratings and tests.
-However, the problem comes from something that the designers usually overlook i.e. the mechanical design of the office.
+Privacy is a key feature of any office interior design and #fitout.
+Over the years, designers have focussed in specifying partition materials with high acoustic (db) ratings.

 Though a double glazed glass system or a double skin gypsum partition with high density rockwool insulation (i.e. 75mm thickness with 40kg/m3 density) can achieve great levels of sound absorption.
 However, the problem comes from something that the designers usually overlook i.e. the mechanical (HVAC) design of the office.

 When designing the mechanical drawings for an office, the engineers are usually unaware of the client’s requirements related to sound proofing and acoustically sensitive areas.